 Associated-dissolved natural gas refers to the natural gas that occurs in crude oil reservoirs either as free gas (associated) or as gas in solution with crude oil (dissolved).
 The production of associated-dissolved natural gas is tied directly with the production (and price) of crude oil.
-Statistically estimated equations for forecasting this category of gas for the lower 48 regions are incorporated within the OGSM; and the results are passed to the NGTDM for each iteration and forecast year of the NEMS.
-Within the NGTDM, associated-dissolved natural gas production is considered "fixed" for a given forecast year and is split into peak and off-peak values based on average (1994-2007) historical shares of total (including non-associated) peak production in the year (PKSHR PROD).
+The OGSM projects the level of associated-dissolved natural gas production and the results are passed to the NGTDM for each iteration and forecast year of the NEMS.
+Within the NGTDM, associated-dissolved natural gas production is considered "fixed" for a given forecast year and is split into peak and off-peak values based on average (1994-2008) historical shares of total (including non-associated) peak production in the year (PKSHR\PROD).